Horgix/forked_incidentio-exporter/CONTRIBUTING.md

 ## Test your change

-Add your changes to the code and build the binary as well as Dockerimage locally.
+Add your changes to the code and build the binary as well as the Docker image locally.
 You can use the example Docker Compose stack in [./examples/docker/](./examples/docker/) to see the changes live.

 Else verify that a `curl http://localhost:9193/metrics` responds with the desired Prometheus metrics.